raspberrypilearning/astro-pi-flight-case-mk2/en/step_6.md

 --- task ---

-Next, screw the M2.5 11mm stand-offs into each corner of the Pi.
+Next, screw the M2.5 11mm spacer stand-offs into each corner of the Pi.
 With some light finger pressure they will cut their own thread in the support pillar pilot holes.

 ![Photo showing the Raspberry Pi in the bottom case part, with a spacer screwed in to the top left corner mounting hole](images/pi_spacer_corner.jpg)